NickyMeuleman/nicky-blog/content/gatsby-pagination/index.md

 A page that lists all your posts can get incredibly long as more posts are added.

 Pagination offers a solution to that problem.
-You can break up that long single page into multiple, smaller pages.
+You can break up that single, long page into multiple, smaller pages.

-Here is how to achieve that in [GatsbyJS](https://www.gatsbyjs.org/)
+This article will show you **how to add pagination** to your [GatsbyJS](https://www.gatsbyjs.org/) site.

 ## Create listing pages